Table of contents

 Before coming to Library and Archives Canada or going online, write down as much information as you can about every generation, starting with yourself and working back in time.
 As much as possible, include the names, dates of birth, marriage and death, and places of residence of your ancestors.
 Much of this information might be known to your family or be in old family documents.
 Use a standard genealogical handbook as a guide on what steps to follow and how to look up further details in the reference materials at your local library.
 Document your work carefully as you go along, keeping notes not just of the information you find but also of where you found it.
 You will find information about how to begin your research on the Genealogy and Family History Website under How to Begin.

-Note: Researchers interested in proving aboriginal ancestry for legal purposes should contact their local Aboriginal Affairs and Northern Development Canada office or consult the Aboriginal Affairs and Northern Development Canada Web site.
+Note: Researchers interested in proving aboriginal ancestry for legal purposes should contact their local Indigenous and Northern Affairs Canada office or consult the Indigenous and Northern Affairs Canada website.

 During the very early French colonial period (1534-1760), explorers, the military, the colonial government and the clergy maintained accounts of their respective operations in New France.
 Unfortunately, the documents for that period in the custody of Library and Archives Canada contain very little information of genealogical significance.

 Original archives and records created during the French Regime period are mainly housed in the National Archives of France and Bibliothèque et Archives nationales du Québec.
 Nevertheless, Library and Archives Canada has copies of most documents relating to the history of New France, whether as transcripts or microfilm copies of the originals.
 Some original documents from private sources are also available for research.
 For conservation reasons, researchers are usually required to consult a reproduction of those originals.

 The following archival sources might contain references to Aboriginals during the French Regime.